DelusionArun/CodingChallenge/CHALLENGE_README.md

 ### Specifics:

 Kazuma has an Area of Effect attack that can defeat all the monsters in time it was applied.
 But before he can use this attack, he must prepare a transmutation circle in the field to transmute his mana into the attack spell.
+The circle disappears after the attack.

 The transmutation circle is the pre-requisite for Attack.
 But Kazuma doesn't need to attack immediately after drawing the circle.
 He can move to the backline until he finds a good opportunity to attack.
 After attacking, Kazuma immediately moves back to the rear to recover MP (Mana Points) at t+1, where t is the time of attack.